wasm-rs/cargo-metadata/README.md

 targets = ["wasm32-unknown-unknown"]

 # Flags that are required in order for the crate to work on any WebAssembly target
+# ALL `required-feature-flags` should be specified in order for the crate to work on all WebAssembly targets (AND condition)
 # (default: `[]`)
 required-feature-flags = ["wasm"]

 # Flags that WILL NOT work on any WebAssembly target (might not compile, pass test or
 # function correctly)
+# ANY `excluded-feature-flags` should be avoided in order for the crate to work properly on all WebAssembly targets (OR condition)
 # (default: `[]`)
 excluded-feature-flags = ["server"]